 Having enjoyed working around Ladbroke Grove with Innocent, Paul was keen to stay in the area.
 Workspace’s Westbourne Studios, where he employs 16 people, suited BOL perfectly.
 The Notting Hill street food scene on its doorstep “helps us keep our finger on the pulse of what's going on with hot food around the world,” he says.
 The building, which used to be a vibrant nightclub before its transformation into imaginative office and studio complexes, also holds fond memories for Paul, who “used to go clubbing there back in the day”.

 Having like-minded neighbours counts for a lot, too.
 “I like the atmosphere,” says Paul.
 “There are people here trying to do great things in music, fashion and food so there’s always someone cool to talk with in the cafe area.”

 Paul has no plans to scale up his office just yet.
 But he might have to look to a larger space at Workspace or internationally if he achieves his dream of making BOL the “number one naturally plant powered food brand on the planet”.
 In the short term, Paul plans to focus on the UK market while putting out feelers into Ireland and France.
 “And fingers crossed, maybe California one day,” he says.
 Taking it back to where it all began — now there’s a healthy ambition.

 Want to join a community of like-minded people?
 Nestled under Westway in trendy Portobello, see what the creative atmosphere at Westbourne Studios can offer your growing business.

 If you’re looking to rent commercial property in other London locations, it couldn’t be simpler with Workspace.
-Browse our portfolio of over 65 locations across London, check out our inspiring events calendar, and if you’re not ready for your own space, you can find information on all our flexible co-working memberships too.
+Browse our property portfolio, check out our inspiring events calendar, and if you’re not ready for your own space, you can find information on all our flexible co-working memberships too.